 With word sense disambiguation, NLP software identifies a word's intended meaning, either by training its language model or referring to dictionary definitions.

 Speech recognition turns voice data into text.
-The process involves breaking words into smaller parts and overcoming challenges like accents, slurs, intonation, and improper grammar usage in everyday conversation.
+The process involves breaking words into smaller parts and understandingaccents, slurs, intonation, and nonstandard grammar usage in everyday conversation.
 A key application of speech recognition is transcription, which can be done using speech-to-text services like Amazon Transcribe.

 Machine translation software uses natural language processing to convert text or speech from one language to another while retaining contextual accuracy.
-The AWS service supporting machine translation is Amazon Translate.
+The AWS service that supports machine translation is Amazon Translate.

 This process identifies unique names for people, places, events, companies, and more.
-NLP software uses named entity recognition to determine the relationship between different entities in a sentence.
-Consider the following example.
+NLP software uses named-entity recognition to determine the relationship between different entities in a sentence.

-Sentiment analysis is an AI-based approach to interpreting the emotion conveyed by textual data.
+Sentiment analysis is an artificial intelligence-based approach to interpreting the emotion conveyed by textual data.
 NLP software analyzes the text for words or phrases that show dissatisfaction, happiness, doubt, regret, and other hidden emotions.

 What are the approaches to natural language processing?

-We give some common approaches to natural language processing below.
+We give some common approaches to natural language processing (NLP) below.